 When I was initially putting my design plan together for our master bedroom I knew it had to have a bold accent wall!
 I had seen grid walls done before as an accent wall, and our bedroom had the perfect wall for it!

-We have created board and batten walls a few times, and this was the first time we tried a grid pattern.
+We have created board and batten walls a few times, and this was the first time we tried a grid pattern with a board and batten full wall..
 It essentially starts with adding vertical boards, then connecting them with smaller horizontal boards to create a grid.
 Once I did some research on how to create it successfully we got our supplies and Hart tools and got to work!

 Creating A Smooth Wall with Paneling

-We have very textured walls and wanted to cover them up for this feature wall.
+We have very textured walls and wanted to cover them up for this DIY board and batten wall.
 At Home Depot we purchased some eucaboard backer board in 4ftx8ft sheets (4 total to cover our 8 ft. tall x 16 ft. wide wall).
 Before we added them to our walls Nic removed the old baseboard along the wall.

 Next we measured the location of our outlets and where they would line up on our backer board.
 Nic traced the shape of the outlet using the outlet cover and then planned to cut on the inside of the rectangle.
 He used a drill to drill holes in each corner of the rectangle he drew, then fit the blade of the jigsaw in one of the holes to start cutting along the lines.